yancharkin/games_nebula/README.md

 **Main repository (for now): [Github](https://github.com/yancharkin/games_nebula) - report issues and make pull requests here**
 **Mirrors: [Bitbucket](https://bitbucket.org/yancharkin/games_nebula/src/master/), [Gitlab](https://gitlab.com/yancharkin/games_nebula)**

+**Games Nebula is a prototype software, it works OK for me and for at least few dozen people, but that doesn't necessarily mean it will work (without issues) for you.
+You can face different problems using it, if you're not ready for that, then don't use this software.**

+You can find installation instruction below, **it's the only supported way of installation**, I do not provide any distro-specific packages.
+If you installed the application using another way (AUR for example), try re-install using instruction before reporting a bug.

 ## Features
 - Listing, downloading and installing games from your gog library
 - Possibility to create you own (non-gog) library by writing simple scripts